satuelisa/StatisticalLearning/README.md

 # Statistical Learning

-These are my class notes for
+These are my class notes
-students
+for
 [my automated learning graduate course](https://elisa.dyndns-web.com/teaching/sys/apraut/) based on the textbook